Hot Flashes

 Managing Hot Flashes

-A floor fan is a great way to manage hot flashesThankfully, women who experience hot flashes during menopause have several ways to manage hot flashes in order to reduce their frequency and/or severity.
-In many cases, simple steps can be taken throughout the day to prevent or allay hot flashes.
+Thankfully, women who experience hot flashes during menopause have several ways to manage them in order to reduce their frequency and severity.
+In many cases, simple steps can be taken throughout the day to reduce hot flashes or prevent them altogether.
 Also, avoiding the common triggers of hot flashes is another important way to combat them.

 Simple daily changes that can greatly help a menopausal woman manage hot flashes include:

-• Considering air conditioning, ceiling and floor fans, and even small personal handheld fans.
+• Considering air conditioning, ceiling and floor fans, and even small personal handheld fans

-• Keeping ice water or another cold beverage on hand during the day and night.
+• Keeping ice water or another cold beverage on hand during the day and night

-• Taking a cool shower before bed.
+• Taking a cool shower before bed

-• Using cotton sheets and avoiding silk or synthetics.
+• Using cotton sheets and avoiding silk or synthetics

 In addition to making these simple changes, avoiding hot flash triggers can significantly help a woman manage hot flashes.